mdancho84/mdancho84.github.io/_posts/2022-07-06-modeldown-automate-explainable-ai.md

 ## Step 2: Take action

-For my action-takers, if you are ready to take your skills to the next level and DON'T want to wait 5-years to learn data science for business, AND you want a career you love that earns you $100,000+ salary (plus bonuses), and you'd like someone to help you do this in UNDER  6-MONTHS or less....
+For my action-takers, if you are ready to become a Business Scientist, then here's how.

+If you need take your skills to the next level and DON'T want to wait 5-years to learn data science for business, AND you want a career you love that earns you $100,000+ salary (plus bonuses), AND you'd like someone to help you do this in UNDER  6-MONTHS or less....

-Then I can help with that too.
-There's a link in the [**FREE 40-minute webinar**](https://mailchi.mp/business-science/rtrack-master-class-signup-3) for a special price (because you are special!) and taking that action will kickstart your journey with me in your corner.
+**Then I can help with that too.**

+There's a link in the [**FREE 40-minute webinar**](https://mailchi.mp/business-science/rtrack-master-class-signup-3) for a **special price (because you are special!)** and taking that action will kickstart your journey with me in your corner.

 Get ready.
 The ride is wild.
 And the destination is AMAZING!